The Serious Reason You Need to Stop Keeping Hair Ties Around Your Wrist

 Your handy carrying spot could be a major health risk.

 After Kentucky woman Audree Kopp left a hair tie around her wrist, she noticed a huge red bump on her wrist, according to CBS News.
 It turned out to be a life-threatening infection that required emergency surgery, and her doctor said her hair tie probably caused it.
-“Contracting a dangerous skin infection from a hair tie is rare, but completely possible” says Faisal Tawwab, MD, a family medicine doctor with MultiCARE Physicians, who didn’t treat Kopp.
+“Contracting a dangerous skin infection from a hair tie is rare, but completely possible,” says Faisal Tawwab, MD, a family medicine doctor with MultiCare Physicians (he wasn’t among doctors who treated Kopp).

 How in the world could an innocent black band create such a serious health issue?
 It all comes down to bacteria.